EIE2-IAC-Labs/iac-riscv-cw-26/Roshan-statement/Roshan statement.md

 - Not returning from some subroutines.
 - Not including a proper way for the program to terminate.
 - Not including a sufficient number of no-ops.
-- Generating the wrong light seqeuence due to a lack of SLLI instruction. and several other issues.
+- Generating the wrong light sequence due to a lack of SLLI instruction. and several other issues.
 Therefore, I completely overhauled the entire program, although the basic structure remained the same.

 The way the trigger was implemented in the F1 program was simply through the reset signal.
 When the program is first run, the light sequence starts automatically, then terminates.
 In order to run it again, the CPU can be reset.
 Although other methods were possible, such as implementing an interrupt, this was thought to be the simplest and most functional solution.